luevano/luevano.xyz/src/blog/g/flappybird_godot_devlog_1.md

 We need to keep track of 3 "flags": `ground_was_colliding`, `ground_now_colliding` and `pipe_now_colliding` (and their respective signals), which are going to be used to do the checks inside `_physics_process`.
 For example for checking for new ground: `ground_now_colliding = _now_colliding(old_ground, ground_now_colliding, "ground_started_colliding")`.

-### WorldTiles
+## WorldTiles

-This script is what handles the "GroundTileMap" as well as the "PipeTileMap" and just basically functions as a "Signal bus" connecting a bunch of signals from the "WorldDetector" with the *TileMaps* and just tracking how many pipes have been placed:
+This script is what handles the `GroundTileMap` as well as the `PipeTileMap` and just basically functions as a "Signal bus" connecting a bunch of signals from the `WorldDetector` with the *TileMaps* and just tracking how many pipes have been placed:

 ```gdscript
 export(int, 2, 20, 2) var PIPE_SEP: int = 6